 Additional improvements that will be needed to complete the first phase of the facility construction include signage, landscape design and installation, water supply, electric utilities, and lighting.
-Due to recently added design requirements and an accelerated construction schedule, staff expect to incur costs associated with the completion of Phase I construction within FY 2025/26.
-This shorter period necessitates the use of local Transportation Development Act (TDA) funds for this project.
+Due to recently added design requirements and an accelerated construction schedule, staff expects to incur costs associated with the completion of Phase 1 construction within FY 2023/24.
+This shorter timeframe necessitates the use of local Transportation Development Act (TDA) funds for this project.

 As of March 2025, delays to the project were encountered due to the landscaping plan approval process.
 The remaining items include actual landscaping, installation and materials for a water tank and electrical building.
-The release of a RPF for these items is expected to be presented shortly.
 Delays in additional work needed require an adjustment to the overall budget.